 In Sussex County, the local DAR chapter is called Chinkchewunska, the Native American word meaning “hilltop town” referring to the settlement that became Newton, and where the chapter organized in 1903.
 For the past forty-three years, Chinkchewunska’s members have been concerned with the renovation of a house built around 1787 as well as its preservation as a museum that tells the story of post-Revolutionary settlement and accurately depicts domestic lifestyles of that era.
 The home was erected for Rev. Elias Van Bunschooten, a Dutch Reformed minister—also a farmer and mill operator—who settled there on one thousand acres along present-day Route 23 in Wantage, just as the road begins its steep ascent towards High Point.

-Allyn Perry, who became a DAR member after retiring from a thirty-five year career teaching fifth graders in Lafayette, has spent many days during the past six years at the Van Bunschooten Museum, welcoming visitors and enriching their experience.
+Allyn Perry, who became a DAR member after retiring from a thirty-five year career teaching fifth graders in Lafayette, has spent many days since at the Van Bunschooten Museum, welcoming visitors and enriching their experience.
 “We have the petition for the farmers in the valley; they wanted their own minister.
 Rev. Van Bunschooten, who had spent time preaching at churches along the Delaware, visited them once in a while.
 They wanted him full-time.”
 Allyn continues to explain that, although the Reverend never married, his nephew, Elias Cooper and wife Sarah come to live in the house, having ten children there.
 After Van Bunschooten died in 1815, the Cooper family remained until the early 1900s.
 “After a succession of tenant farmers, the Ramsey family lived here until they deeded the house and six acres to the Chinkchewunska Chapter.”
 Allyn adds, “When the Cooper family heard that we were going to make it into a museum, they began sending all this furniture back.
 These are all original pieces that were here.
 This is a table that one of the farm ladies used to have her chicken dinners on!”

 Allowing for the installation of electric, plumbing and heating, the Van Bunschooten house remains remarkably true to its origins, with only one addition built on in the mid 1800s.
 The room appointments, floors, doors and framing are original, and the rooms are decorated in the style of either the primitive Colonial period and the later eighteenth century when the Cooper family attained relative affluence.
 A parade of period antiques, most original to the house, embellish each room, and rotating exhibits of collections—including quilts, china, specialty chairs, vintage clothing, glass goblets, irons, coverlets, toys, portraits—complete the museum’s historic expression.
 The home, which was listed on both the New Jersey and National Registries of Historic Places, also houses a 950-volume research library available to the public by appointment.